johnson-cole/til/_posts/2021-04-16-agenda-notes-from-office-hours.md

-# Plans for the rest of the course and beyond
-## Office hours with Raghu
+# Office hours with Raghu
 ---

 ### Agenda